0x1c1101/blazing_asm/README.md

 ## Why not use AsmJit?

-If you need to generate x86-64 machine code with minimal overhead and maximum control, `BlazingASM` is a powerful alternative to dynamic assemblers like AsmJit.
-Designed entirely for compile-time code generation, it emits raw, fixed-size machine instructions directly into static arrays, eliminating the need for runtime encoding or memory management.
-Its single-header design requires no dependencies, making it lightweight and easy to integrate ~ even in bare-metal or embedded environments.
-With predictable instruction layout, very little to zero runtime allocation, and clean, assembly-like syntax, it is particularly well-suited for shellcode generation, firmware, code mutation or any scenario where performance, binary size, and determinism matter.
+If you need to generate x86-64 machine code with minimal overhead, `BlazingASM` is a powerful alternative to dynamic assemblers like AsmJit.
+Designed for compile-time code generation, it emits raw and fixed-size machine instructions directly into static arrays, eliminating the need for runtime encoding or memory management.
+Single C++ header makes it really easy to integrate ~ even in kernel or embedded system projects.
+With a predictable layout, it's able to construct instructions at compile-time while handling dynamic operands at runtime without overhead.
+Particularly useful in exploit development, low-level code mutation and obfuscation, penetration testing and any scenario where shellcode is involved.

-That being said, `BlazingASM` is intentionally minimal and focused; it doesn’t aim to match AsmJit’s vast instruction coverage, runtime flexibility, or feature set.
+That being said, `BlazingASM` is intentionally minimal and template focused.
+It doesn’t aim to match AsmJit’s vast instruction coverage, runtime flexibility, or feature set.
 Instead, it trades breadth for simplicity and performance ~ making it a practical tool when you know exactly what code you need, and want it fast and small.

+There are two different approaches you can utilize:

+#### Static Mode
-For a better demonstration, below is a screenshot of the comparison between the code and the disassembly (`assemble_static()` mode):
+For a better demonstration, below is a screenshot of the comparison between the code and the disassembly (with `assemble_static()`):

 ![assemble_static_disassembly](https://github.com/user-attachments/assets/97f339c1-a1e7-4b66-a3f6-4e8e3e774ead)

+#### Dynamic Mode
-If you wish to use the dynamic code generation, below is a screenshot of the comparison between the code and the decompilation on IDA (`assemble()` mode):
+If you wish to use the dynamic code generation, below is a screenshot of the comparison between the code and the decompilation on IDA (with `assemble()`):

 ![assemble_decompile](https://github.com/user-attachments/assets/ffa45f56-aefe-4b4e-afec-241210ca3413)